alchemyplatform/docs-openapi-specs/README.md

 # Alchemy Docs

-Hey there - thanks for checking our API docs!
+Hey there - thanks for checking our API docs! 👋

-This repo holds the OpenAPI specs that power our API Playgrounds ("Try it" sections on the right) at [docs.alchemy.com/reference](https://docs.alchemy.com/reference).
+This repo holds the OpenAPI specs that power our API Playgrounds at [docs.alchemy.com/reference](https://docs.alchemy.com/reference) ("Try it" sections on the right).

 ## Getting started